jeffreyalles/jeffreyalles/README.md

 ### Hi there 👋

 I'm Jeff.
-I work with WordPress a lot.
-In a prior life I worked in the non-profit and space communities.
-I hold a degree in Aeronautical Science.
+I'm a technologist specializing in infrastructure, with a particular love for Ansible.
+I find elegance in simplicity. ~~but my guilty pleasure is over-engineering.~~

 <!--
 **jeffreyalles/jeffreyalles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.